- Developer - Dark Rift Entertainment

 During the Attack phase, enemies will spawn throughout the entire phase in larger and larger waves and towers will take time to build and upgrade.

 You may have to use designated tower nodes, but that will be the least of your worries when trying to balance everything else!

 You get to create your own play-style within Embers of War.
-You can take a more action based approach, relying on Gwen to hack and slash your way to victory or a more tactical approach with Gavin, picking an ideal combination of towers and upgrading their stats.
+You can take a more action based approach, relying on Gwen to hack and slash your way to victory or a more tactical approach with Gavin, and picking an ideal combination of towers.